shahaf-sameach/ex-dev-ex/README.md

 ## Web & Logic ##

 ##### Logic (calculate next state) #####

-run `python logic/calculator.py`
+to run the logic as a web service simply run `python server.py` the service will bind to default port 5000 on local host (can be changed by providing `FLASK_PORT` ENV) E.g of an input to the server using curl:

-to run the logic as a web service simply run `python logic/server.py` the service will bind to default port 5000 on local host (can be changed by providing `FLASK_PORT` ENV)
+`curl http://localhost:5000/calculate -X POST -H 'content-type: application/json' -d '{"calculatorState": null, "input": "1"}'`

 ##### Server #####
 run `docker-compose up backend` (the server will bind to localhost:8080)